pouriya/director/README.md

 * Backend table modules `director_table_ets` and `director_table_mnesia` have some useful API for getting children information directly from table.
 * Since **Director** is modular, You can write your own backend table for keeping children and give it to **Director** for using by implementing `director_table` behavior.
 Some test cases are ready for testing your table in `/test` directory too.

 All features not listed here.
+For more info see wiki or examples directory.

 ### License
 **`BSD 3-Clause`**